vivalchemy/toy-transpiler/README.md

-# Toy Compiler
+# Toy Transpiler

-A simple compiler that translates code written in the "Kanye" language (with `.ye` extension) into various target languages.
+A simple code transpiler that converts source code written in the "Ye" language (with `.ye` extension) into various target programming languages.

 ## Contributors

 - [Vivian Ludrick (9914)](https://github.com/vivalchemy) - ast
 - [Rohit Patra (9928)](https://github.com/Rohitpatra007) - tokenizer
-- [Badal Singh (9933)](https://github.com/BadalSingh2) - generate functions some language
+- [Badal Singh (9933)](https://github.com/BadalSingh2) - generate functions for target languages
-- [Ronit Naik (9924)](https://github.com/RonitNaik122) - generate functions some language
+- [Ronit Naik (9924)](https://github.com/RonitNaik122) - generate functions for target languages
-- [Pratyay Koley (9909)](https://github.com/PratyayKoley) - generate functions some language
+- [Pratyay Koley (9909)](https://github.com/PratyayKoley) - generate functions for target languages

 ## Overview

-This compiler takes code written in a simplified language with Indian/Hindi-inspired keywords and translates it into several popular programming languages including JavaScript, Python, C, C++, Rust, Go, Java, and Kotlin.
+This is a toy transpiler that takes code written in a simplified Ye language with Hindi/Indian-inspired keywords and translates it into several popular programming languages including JavaScript, Python, C, C++, Rust, Go, Java, and Kotlin.

-## How the Compiler Works
+## How the Transpiler Works

-The compilation process follows these main steps:
+The transpilation process follows these main steps:

 1. **Lexical Analysis (Lexer)**: Converts the source code into tokens
 2. **Syntactic Analysis (Parser)**: Converts tokens into an Abstract Syntax Tree (AST)